anyone2/IndigoPlugin-Voice-Monkey/README.md

 [Step-by-Step Guide with screenshots](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/TRIGGERS.md)

-URL example to execute from a web brower, simply replace the tokens with your own.
+Below is an example URL showing how a trigger named 'Indigo Trigger Example' can be activated from a web browser.
+The monkey name, which is the lowercase version of the trigger name on the Voice Monkey website, should have dashes inserted between the words.

     https://api.voicemonkey.io/trigger?access_token=ACCESS_TOKEN&secret_token=SECRET_TOKEN&monkey=indigo-trigger-example
 ---